 Monuments to the Dead

-The intent of this ongoing project is to survey and photograph cemeteries, churches, and memorials to the dead.
+This ongoing project is intended to survey and photograph cemeteries, churches, and memorials to those who have died.

 Not knowing what becomes of the human spirit after death, people have been building elaborate memorials for thousands of years to honor and remember family members who have come and gone.
 The styles of memorials vary, depending on religious beliefs, cultural conformity, costs, and the individual wishes of the departed.
 Sometimes the choice was simply left to the custodians of one’s estate or a government to build a memorial in recognition for personal service to their country and community.